-The study also found out that, poor law enforcement is a major social factor that contribute to pupils' dropout in primary schools in Kyabigambire sub-county Hoima district 6(12.5%) of respondents agreed that, poor law enforcement is a major social factor that contribute pupils' dropout.
-In an interview conducted, the interviewees said that the law enforcement in Kyabigambire sub-county are so weak to extent that, they do not even seem to be there or exist which makes dropping out of school very normal.
-Respondents noted that, children have a choice on whether to go to school or not.
-This makes it very easy to drop out of school because there are no laws to follow them up or question them on why they have not gone to school.
+The study also found out that, poor law enforcement was a major social factor that contribute to students' dropout at ordinary level in Nkozi sub-county Mpigi district 6(12.5%) of respondents agreed that, poor law enforcement was a major social factor that contribute students' dropout.
+In an interview conducted, the interviewees said that the law enforcement in Nkozi sub-county were so weak to the extent that, they do not even seem to be there or exist which made dropping out of school very normal.
+Respondents noted that, students have a choice on whether to go to school or not.
+This made it very easy to drop out of school because there were no laws to follow them up or question them on why they have not gone to school.